flatland-association/flatland-book/getting-started/first-submission.md

 🚉 Next steps
 ---

 Take a look at the [agent provided in the starter kit](https://gitlab.aicrowd.com/flatland/neurips2020-flatland-starter-kit/blob/master/run.py#L21).
 It simply takes random actions at every timestep.
-Surely you can do better 😉
+Surely you can do better 💪

-You can now start improving the agent! head over to the [reinforcement learning in Flatland introduction](flatland-rl) to get started with simple RL methods such as DQN.
-If you want to go further, you can explore the [research baselines](baselines) which use RLlib to train using advanced algorithms such as Ape-X, PPO or imitation learning methods such as MARWIL.
+It is now time to start improving the agent!
+Head over to the [reinforcement learning in Flatland introduction](rl) to get started with simple RL methods such as DQN.
+To go further, explore the [research baselines](../research/baselines) which use RLlib to train using advanced algorithms such as Ape-X, PPO or imitation learning methods such as MARWIL.